About the Strong Neighborhoods Initiative

-SNI neighborhoods will soon see new sidewalks, new homes under construction, existing homes being repaired, hazardous trees removed, afterschool programs and more – all in an organized effort to realize the following revitalization outcomes:
+SNI neighborhoods will soon see beautification projects, new homes under construction, existing homes being repaired, hazardous trees removed, new trees planted, afterschool programs and more – all in an organized effort to realize the following revitalization outcomes:

 - Improved quality of life—From a place to “A Place”